 Students pursuing online degrees in sports and fitness can take advantage of many benefits offered through traditional on-campus experiences, all while enjoying the flexibility that an online environment provides.
 Relationships with classmates and professors can be made and developed through the use of social media, video chat, message boards, and other online tools.

-The biggest benefit of online education is clearly the flexibility it provides to students.
+An advantage of online education is clearly the flexibility it provides to students.
 Lectures and other course materials can typically be accessed at any time of day, making it easy for students to create a study schedule that fits into their already busy lives.
-Because of this flexibility, students are often free to continue meeting their current family and work commitments while furthering their education.
+Because of this flexibility, students can often continue meeting their current family and work commitments while furthering their education.
 This makes online degree programs a great fit for adult learners or young students with job or family responsibilities.

 Careers in Sports and Fitness